 - The contract of employment and or handbook (perhaps containing policies)

 - Any pension or benefit documentation

 Having these documents saves time and sometimes advice (especially about obligations after employment ends) cannot be given without them.

 What does Without Prejudice mean?

-It means that so long as the people having the discussion are genuinely discussing compromising their legal rights, those discussions can take place in secrecy from the Judge.
+It means that as long as the people having the discussion are genuinely discussing compromising their legal rights, those discussions can take place in secrecy from the Judge and ‘off the record’.

-This is important because if the settlement negotiations are not successful, the employer and employee will wish to rely on their rights in Tribunal.
-They will not wish the without prejudice discussions perhaps containing offers to compromise those rights, or admissions which might damage them in Tribunal to be read out before the Tribunal or Court has given judgment.
+This is important because if the settlement negotiations are not successful, the employer and employee will wish to pursue their rights in an Employment Tribunal.
+They will not wish the without prejudice discussions, perhaps containing offers to compromise those rights, or admissions which might damage them in Tribunal, to be read out before the Tribunal or Court has given judgment.
 The system enables the employer and employee to make offers to settle.
 Courts can see the without prejudice discussions after they have decided the case and adverse costs consequences may follow if reasonable offers to settle have been refused.